wpilibsuite/frc-docs/source/docs/software/vision-processing/limelight/what-is-limelight.rst

 Basic Vision Example (AprilTags via Limelight)
 --------------------------------------------------------
 Limelight uses NetworkTables to push data to the roboRIO, but you first need to configure a pipeline for it to track.
-If you are tracking multiple tags at once, you may need to use the [JSON Dump](https://docs.limelightvision.io/docs/docs-limelight/apis/json-dump-specification) instead.

 Head to your LimeLight's configuration panel to get started.